1953 Wellington mayoral election: Background

+The Labour Party re-selected city councillor Frank Kitts, who was its candidate in 1950.

 Campaign

-The mayoral contest was essentially a rematch from three years previously with incumbent mayor Robert Macalister opposed by councillor Frank Kitts of the Labour Party.
-A third candidate, Julius Hyde, stood as an independent campaigning on his opposition to the construction of an international airport in Wellington.
+The mayoral contest was essentially a rematch from three years previously between Macalister and Kitts.
+There was the addition of a third candidate, Julius Hyde, stood as an independent campaigning on his opposition to the construction of an international airport in Wellington.

 A major talking point in the lead up to the election was the potential of a clash with the 1953 Royal Tour.
 There were proposals to postpone local elections until early 1954 over fears of reduced turnout due to a conflicted schedule.
 The proposals were considered by the Minister of Internal Affairs William Bodkin, who ultimately decided against it.